lubianat/technotype/manuscript.md

 The recognition of multiple valid characteristics to define types is not new.
 The first Cell Ontology article, in 2005, explicitly acknowledged criteria based on function, histology, lineage, and ploidy. [@wikidata:Q21184168]
 These features were combined in the definitions of "species-neutral" cell types, arguably useful for integrating databases or teaching biology. [@doi:10.1186/s13326-016-0088-7]
-Gradually, we acknowledge that we might need more specific classes to characterize experimental biology, leading to the definition of species-specific types defined by granular characteristics. [@doi:10.1186/s12859-017-1980-6; @doi:10.1186/1471-2105-12-6]
+Gradually, we acknowledge that we might need more specific classes to characterize experimental biology, leading to the definition of species-specific types defined by granular characteristics. [@doi:10.1186/s12859-017-1980-6; @doi:10.1186/1471-2105-12-6].
+Thus, even though it steers away from current "gut feeling", implicit descriptions, rule 1 is essential for logical coherence when dealing with the concept in a formal setting.

-Rule 2 is an explicit criterion that must be followed while discussing cell types scientifically; we need to define the taxa for which a given cell type is expected to manifest.
+Rule 2 argues for clarity on the taxa for which a given cell type is expected to manifest, i. e., its taxonomic scope.
-The scope is not only a taxonomic constraint (in a sense used in the Gene Ontology [@wikidata:Q33727235]); it states that the cell type needs to be discoverable in any individual of the taxon (or taxa) of interest, given the appropriate conditions (e.g., stage of life and biological sex).
+The scope is not only a constraint (in a sense used in the Gene Ontology [@wikidata:Q33727235]); it states that the cell type needs to be discoverable in any individual of the taxa of interest, given the appropriate conditions (e.g., stage of life and biological sex).
-The set of taxa covered by a cell type is called here a taxonomic scope (or just scope) of the cell type.
-Note that, as analogous (and non-homologous) traits can define cell types, the taxonomic scope is not restricted to monophyletic taxa (clades).
-The definition of taxon used here is liberal and applies to any class of organisms that any researcher identifies explicitly as a unit.
+The definition of taxon used here is as broad as possible, and englobes to classical taxons such as strains, species and so on, but also consider different probed populations.

-Knowing the scope is essential to avoid the pitfalls of extrapolation.
-A recurrent theme is that theories corroborated by mouse experiments are valid for human cell types.
-Such extrapolation is an instance of the classic problem of induction, which is discussed thoroughly in "The Logic of Scientific Discovery". [@wikidata:Q1868040]
-The taxonomic scope allows us, researchers, to be transparent regarding our claims and better discern what we claim to be valid for a strain, a species, or any other class of organisms.
+"Taxon" here might be any class of organisms, such as "citizens of São Paulo, Brazil" or "purple fish".
+The flexibility is necessary to fit the different populations actually probed in the real world.
+Even so, the taxonomic scope is necessary for making transparent, falsifiable statements about cell types.

 Rule 3, regarding the usefulness, deals with a practical concern.
 Rigorously, there is an infinite number of explicit definitions that any scientist might come up with.
 One simple proof of this infinitude is that size-based cell definitions (as for "big cell" above) may alone consider any of the infinite real numbers.
-Thus, a cell type "bigger than 7.835 micrometers" might fit the first two rules but will likely fail rule 3.
-As a research community, if we want to characterize _all_ human cell types, we may need to have a finite number of cell types.
-Rule 3 could be paraphrased as: a valid cell type is a class of cells that any researcher rationally finds useful for a theoretical perspective of reality.
-For example, a recent study used single-cell RNA-seq experiments to assign 275,000 Drosophila cells into 200 cell types. [@wikidata:Q101226729]
-Since these 200 cell types were useful for Özel and colleagues when describing the world, they automatically satisfied rule 3.

-Rule 4 is a practical extension of the usefulness rule: a cell type has to be hierarchically-related to other cell types for increased usefulness.
+A cell type created just for its own sake is not valid: one must be able to say something meaningful about the real world by employing the concept.
+The statements do not need to be true to be useful, however: a falsified hypothesis is of great value.
+As usefulness is a subjective criterion, the number of possible cell types is constrained by one's goals.
+Thus, this rule is not intersubjectively appliable: no one can deny a claim of usefulness.
+However, it is a principle worth keeping in mind when deciding on the resolution of cell type classification.

+Rule 4 is presented as a suggestion.
+While the first 3 rules are necessary for logically coherent statements about cell types, rule 4 deals with a practical purpose.
-This means that a cell class definition is less useful if it is not explicitily cataloged considered a "subclass" of another cell type (for example, in an ontology or in a knowledge graph).
+A cell type, if not catalogued in an ontology or a knowledge graph, will be strictly less useful for the research community.
-For practical concerns, all imaginable mammalian cell types are subclasses of a "eukaryotic cell" and likely can be subclasses of more specific cell types.
-Rule 4 is presented as a recommendation instead of a requirement as, in practice, it might be overhead and not strictly necessary for tasks like claiming the discovery of a new cell type.
+Knowledge about that cell type would be valid, but would be floating adrift, without connection to the rest of human knowledge.

-The ontological organization is not only valuable as a knowledge model, but it is important for integrating data across studies.
+The ontological organization is not only theoretical valuable, but it is important for integrating data across studies.
-A cell type defined by its transcriptome is not the same as one based on its electrophysiology.
-They can, nevertheless, be connected by a superclass that matches either one or the other criterion.
+It is logically impossible for a cell type defined by transcriptomics and another defined by electrophysiology to form an undivisible type.
+There are (at least) 3 types there: the ones defined by each technique, and the union of those.
-For example, the green-OFF bipolar cells of the retina and the Syt2<sup>-</sup>/NK3R<sup>+</sup> cells of the retina are considered to be the same cell type. [@wikidata:Q34307217]
+For example, the green-OFF bipolar cells of the retina and the Syt2<sup>-</sup>/NK3R<sup>+</sup> cells of the retina are considered to be the same cell type in the literature. [@wikidata:Q34307217]
-However, as these features are often measured separately, we have, in fact, two individual classes for which knowledge is produced.
+However, as response to light and gene expression are often measured separately, knowledge is produced for two different classes.
-These classes, then, can be combined in the superclass "(green-OFF) OR (Syt2<sup>-</sup>/NK3R<sup>+</sup>) cells" for the integration of claims across domains.
-Practically, when describing a cell type, one should make an effort to insert it into the universe of interrelated cell types, even if that implies creating new superclasses.
+These classes, then, can be combined in the superclass "(green-OFF) OR (Syt2<sup>-</sup>/NK3R<sup>+</sup>) cells".

 The consequences of this set of criteria will be discussed further in sections 3 and 4.